 My Chivalric Fiasco: A man unintentionally witnesses an unlawful interaction between coworkers.
 Is standing up for the victim “right” even if the victim doesn’t want him to?

 Tenth of December: A dying man thinks he has “the end” all figured out…until an ill-prepared little boy messes it all up.
-The failed plan forces the old man to reflect on his past and reevaluate his deadly decision.

 *Saunders, George.
 Tenth of December.
 New York: Random House, 2013.
 Print.